plataplomo/hummingbot/workflow/django_refactor/05_realtime_websocket_strategy.md

-# Django Refactor: Real-time WebSocket Strategy
+# Django Refactor: Real-time WebSocket Strategy (Wrapper Pattern)

 ## Overview

-One of the most critical aspects of CyberDeltaEngine is real-time data handling.
-The current system processes market data, order updates, and funding rates in real-time using async WebSockets.
-This document outlines the strategy for migrating to Django Channels while maintaining performance and reliability.
+This document outlines how to create a WebSocket proxy layer that forwards real-time data from the core CyberDeltaEngine to Django Channels clients, without modifying the core's existing WebSocket connections.
+The core maintains all exchange connections while Django provides multi-user WebSocket access.

 ## Current Real-time Architecture